 Digital Learning Environment (DLE) Assistance

 The DLE includes Canvas and other technologies that are used to deliver online courses.
 Depending on your level of skills, we can offer you a range of support.
-For example, we can import quizzes or tests you write in Word directly into D2L, using a template we provide to save you time and effort.
+For example, we can import quizzes or tests you write in Word directly into Canvas, using a template we provide to save you time and effort.
 In short, we can teach you how a particular element of functionality works, or we can complete various tasks for you.